CCMS-UCSD/GNPSDocumentation/docs/troubleshooting.md

 #### No attributes or groups in output

 Make sure the metadata file includes the appropriate columns and attributes are prefixed with ATTRIBUTE_ and that the metadata file is a tab separated text file.

+## Library Search (Dereplication)

+### No Results

+Check that the parameters are OK...

+Make sure you have the right format

+Make sure you have MS/MS spectra.

+## Single Spectrum Search

+TODO: List error when we are missing the intensity values.